camerondugan/camerondugan.book/src/blog/2021-04-05-my-crypto-adventures.md

----
-title: My Crypto Adventures
+# My Crypto Adventures

-description: Misadventures in Crypto
+Misadventures in Crypto
-layout: post
-category: blog
-tags: crypto bitcoin etherium
----

 Hello and welcome to my second ever blog post...